Pakistan's top court rules to free men previously convicted of kidnapping and murdering Daniel Pearl - Local News 8

 Four men were arrested in 2002, and convicted of the kidnap and murder of Pearl.
 One, British national Ahmed Omar Saeed Sheikh, was given the death penalty.

+Citing insufficient evidence, inconsistencies in police accounts, and forced confessions, the Sindh High Court overturned all four men’s murder convictions, concluding that “No evidence has been brought on record by the prosecutor to link any of the appellants to the murder of Pearl.”
+Only Sheikh’s conviction of abduction still stands, though the accompanying seven year sentence means he is already eligible for release on time served.

-The court said the men had “suffered irreparable harm and extreme prejudice” after spending 18 years behind bars prior, and in December ordered all four to be set free, but both the Pearl family and the Pakistani authorities appealed to the country’s Supreme Court, which on Thursday ruled against them.
+The court added that the men had “suffered irreparable harm and extreme prejudice” after spending 18 years behind bars, and in December ordered all four to be set free.

+Pakistan’s Supreme Court on Thursday upheld that decision, ruling against appeals by both the Pearl family and Pakistani authorities.

+Matt Murray, editor-in-chief of the Wall Street Journal, described the ruling as “infuriating and unjust,” a sentiment echoed by the Biden administration and Pearl’s family.

-The White House said the US is “outraged” by the decision, which was called by press secretary Jen Psaki an “affront to terrorism victims everywhere, including in Pakistan.”
+White House press secretary Jen Psaki on Thursday said the US was “outraged” by the decision, which she called an “affront to terrorism victims everywhere, including in Pakistan.”

-“We call on the Pakistani government to expeditiously review its legal options,” Psaki said at a press briefing Thursday, “including allowing the United States to prosecute (British national Omar) Sheikh for the brutal murder of an American citizen and journalist and we’re committed to securing justice for Daniel Pearl’s family and holding terrorists anywhere accountable for their heinous crimes.”
+US Secretary of State Antony Blinken said in a statement that the United States was prepared to prosecute Sheikh in the US.
+“We expect the Pakistani government to expeditiously review its legal options to ensure justice is served,” he added.

 He added that they are asking the US State Department and Department of Justice to “pursue vigorously a request for extraditing Omar [Saeed] Sheikh for this crime as well as other [crimes] he’s committed against US citizens — and we hope the Pakistani court and government will respond positively to such requests.”